 Skip to content

-This guide shows how to install PANTHER, spin up a simple client ↔ server experiment, and inspect the results.
+This guide shows how to install PANTHER with the new enhanced Click CLI, spin up a simple client ↔ server experiment, and inspect the results using modern command-line tools.

 We use QUIC as a concrete example because multiple ready-made QUIC implementations ship with PANTHER, yet the exact same steps apply to MiniP, HTTP/3, a custom protocol plugin, or any future protocol you add.